 Girl Scouts Destinations Explained

 Girl Scout Destinations are domestic and international travel programs for individual Girl Scouts at the Cadette, Senior, or Ambassador levels.
-Destinations are for girls who are ready to take travel to the next level, and meet new friends while traveling the world.
+Destinations are for girls who are ready to take travel to the next level and meet new friends while traveling the world.
 This is a chance for you to step out on your own and explore!
-Read on to learn more or click below to browse Girl Scout Destinations or register for our Destinations Q&A on May 27.
+Read on to learn more or click below to browse Girl Scout Destinations.

 What do you do on Destinations?

 It depends on the trip you sign up for!
 There are programs that focus on the outdoors, STEM, or any number of things!
-Some programs are simply designed to have you experience a new place and see the world like this trip to England and Scotland.
+Some programs are simply designed to have you experience a new place and see the world like this trip to England, Ireland, and Wales.
 Check out the Destinations Explorer Tool to find the perfect travel opportunity for you.